Because I could not stop for Death – He kindly stopped for me –

 Vampires most commonly feed upon humans, but they can feed from animals, stored blood, and even from other vampires.

-Cold Blood is far less nourishing for a vampire, but is far more convenient.
+Cold Blood is far less nourishing for a vampire, but it is far more convenient.
 A vampire must consume a pint of refrigerated blood or plasma to recover 1 anima point.

 In a mixed-origin party, taking time away from the adventure to focus on a vampire's feeding can be a distraction from the overall story.
 So a vampire can elect to instead use some of their downtime, or resting time, to feed.

 A Feeding check takes 1 hour.
-A vampire determines the skill they want to use to feed, such as Interaction to seduce their prey, or Street Smarts to find a drug den where nobody will notice them, or Survival if they want to track down an animal to eat instead.
+A vampire determines the skill they want to use to feed, such as Diplomacy to seduce their prey, or Street Smarts to find a drug den where nobody will notice them, or Survival if they want to track down an animal to eat instead.
 Make a check against a DC set by the GM (Usually 15).
 The result is as follows:

 Critical Failure: Things go sideways.
 Maybe your prey ends up being a supernatural creature, or, worse, a hunter.
 You're in for a bad night.
 Roll a d10 to determine the outcome: